tkn-tub/ns3-gym/doc/manual/source/logging.rst

 1) Put ``NS_LOG_COMPONENT_DEFINE`` macro outside of namespace ns3

-Create a unique string identifier (usually based on the name of the file) and register it with a macro call such as follows:
+Create a unique string identifier (usually based on the name of the file and/or class defined within the file) and register it with a macro call such as follows:

 ::